nguyenduydan/BaiTap_KTMT/README.md

 ## 🚀 About Me

-### I'm a second-year student majoring in software engineering
+### I'm a third-year student majoring in software engineering

 # Hi, I'm Duy Đan! 👋